mjbradvica/personal-website-articles/2021/blazor-series/blazor-in-memory-state.md

 How do you know I may need a state store?

-Do you have a component that needs to be notified about an event from a different component that may be dozens of level away in the render tree?
+Do you have a component that needs to hold a reference to a piece of state from a different component that may be dozens of level away in the render tree?
 That's where a state container may be applicable.

-Our state container will need a couple of pieces:
+Our state container will need a couple of pieces.
+If you have worked with Redux before this should feel familiar.

 A place to store the state of our application - Our Store